newrelic/nr1-graphiql-notebook/README.md

 ![Screenshot #1](screenshots/screenshot-0.png)

-GraphQL output is rendered with context-aware interactive elements that allow you to explore and learn about the New Relic GraphQL API dynamically.
+GraphQL output is rendered with context-aware interactive elements that allow you to explore and learn about the [NerdGraph API](https://docs.newrelic.com/docs/apis/graphql-api/tutorials/nerdgraph-graphiql-entities-api-tutorial) dynamically.

 ![Screenshot #1](screenshots/screenshot-1.png)